By Natalia Babenko, Shauneequa Owusu & Spring Cutter

 Federal action shapes the health and care access of older populations across the country.
 Instead of increasing support at a time when our older population is growing, current federal efforts are in the process of reducing and fragmenting essential services that support independence, health, and quality of life for older adults and their families.

 Compounding the rollback of OAA, the dissolution of the Administration for Community Living additionally threatens the delivery of essential community-based services that support aging in place.
 Without programs such as Meals on Wheels and the Low Income Home Energy Assistance Program (LIHEAP), many older adults risk losing access to daily nutrition and the ability to maintain safe, heated homes.
-In addition, proposed expanded work requirements for the Supplemental Nutrition Assistance Program (SNAP) would jeopardize the ability for older adults to access food benefits, since for the first time in the program’s history, persons age 55-64 would need to meet the work requirement.
-Simultaneously, the current proposed cuts to Medicaid would significantly reduce access to healthcare for the more than 7 million low-income seniors using the program, while continued cuts to Medicare reimbursement discourage providers from serving older populations.
+In addition, proposed increases in work requirements for the Supplemental Nutrition Assistance Program (SNAP) would jeopardize older adults' access to food benefits, since for the first time in the program’s history, persons aged 55-64 would need to meet the work requirement.
+Simultaneously, proposed cuts to Medicaid would significantly reduce access to health care for the more than 7 million seniors with low income who use the program, while continued cuts to Medicare reimbursement discourage providers from serving older populations.

 While the changing federal landscape poses severe harm for the health and well-being of older adults, local and state governments, which are closest to the communities they serve, are in a strategic position to close the widening health gap, and many are taking action by maximizing existing resources and leveraging multi-sectoral partnerships to create age-friendly environments.